Waterfall Abseiling at Sungai Pisang Malaysia

 But it intrigued me anyway, and of course I had to go and try it.
 Whether or not I’d like it, that was for me to find out.
 Besides, it didn’t seem like it required much skill or strength.
 Or so I thought.

-So, in April 2018, I joined an abseiling trip organized by MadMonkeyz Climbing Gym.
-The fee for the abseiling trip was RM68 inclusive of equipment rental.
+So, I joined an abseiling trip organized by MadMonkeyz Climbing Gym.
 This wall-climbing gym organizes monthly outdoor activities at different locations around KL or nearby, so do follow their Facebook page to find out about their upcoming events.

 We met up at the gym early in the morning and carpooled to Sungai Pisang, a 30-minute ride from Kuala Lumpur.
 Most of the other participants were regulars at the gym and already knew each other.
 I was the only one who came alone.